-All submissions must adhere to the bylaws and submission requirements outlined by the Canadian Folk Music Awards committee.
+All submissions must adhere to the criteria and submission requirements outlined by the Canadian Folk Music Awards.
 The following criteria may be used as a guideline by submitting artists.
 Questions regarding eligibility should be sent to email@example.com.

 The terms Traditional Folk Music , Contemporary Folk Music and World Music are defined as follows: